leg0ushque/movies-roulette-app/materials/module-1/project-setup.md

 ### Install NodeJS
 https://nodejs.org/en/download

-Now you have options: to create with simple Create React App or with Vite

 ### Using Vite for React

 **Vite** (pronounced "veet") is a modern alternative to CRA that focuses on speed and simplicity.
 It uses **ES Modules** during development for faster builds and a more efficient workflow.